atchekho/harmpi/tutorial.md

       DO_PARALLEL_WRITE (0)` in [decs.h:369](decs.h#L369).
 This will force each
       MPI process to write its own file instead combining the output into a single file.
 In this case, the outputs of different processes will be combined upon reading in the files in python.
+Note: once you do this, each dump file will no longer be a single file but multiple files, one file per core.
+So, if you are running on 4 cores, instead of `dump000` you would get 4 files, `dump000_0000`, `dump000_0001`, `dump000_0002`,
+      `dump000_0003`.
+You can read in these files the usual way, `rd("dump000")`: the python macros will take care of merging the files together automatically.

 ## How to read in the output into Python